wesbarnett/thermint/README.md

 calculation you'll get a breakdown of the results along with the total free energy change estimate and uncertainty.

-Here are example results from adding an OPLS methane to tip3p water.
+Here are example results from adding an OPLS methane (both vdw and electrostatic parameters) to tip3p water using Simpson's rule with 10,000 bootstrap iterations with five blocks.
+The first 10 simulations the vdw parameters varied and the last 10 the Coulomb ones did.

 ````
 Results in kJ/mol